Want the perfect workout program?

 It's important to understand the information below so you can make adjustments to the routine as needed or desired.

 Avoid doing pushing muscle groups and pulling muscle groups back to back.
 For example, you don’t want to do Chest on Day 1 and then Shoulders on Day 2.
 Separate the days by opposing muscle groups.
-This is why we’ve structured the weekly routine as we did.
+This is why we’ve structured the weekly routine in that way.

 You don’t need to do every single exercise you know on any given day.
 Choose 5-6 exercises that complement each other (not repeat one another), meaning they target the same muscle group or body area but in a different way.
 It’s all about angles and training variables.
 For example, doing a flat barbell bench press and then a flat dumbbell bench press doesn’t make sense, rather you should do a flat bench press and then an incline press (which changes the training variable of body position, thus targeting your chest differently).

-You’ll notice that we have various rep ranges depending on the exercise at hand.
+You’ll notice that the program has various rep ranges depending on the exercise at hand.
 Reps can range anywhere from 1-15 for building muscle and strength, and it really depends on the exercise and how far you are into your workout.

 Generally speaking, you should put the big compound lifts at the beginning of your workout when your strength levels are highest.
 This means you will be doing lower reps with a heavier load.
 Then, towards the middle and end of your workout, you focus on the “accessory” exercises, using a higher rep range with lighter weight.